 Once your sketch is ready to export, touch the Export button in your workspace.
 The Export menu displays multiple file types you can choose from, to allow efficient bridging with your other apps and destinations.

 You’ll also notice a Region and an Options area.
 Your Region is the area you’d like to include in the export (since you have an infinite canvas to choose from).
 If you have an artboard active, you’ll see that region available, as well, and you can choose to export to your preset boundaries.
+If you have an active selection when entering the Export menu, you’ll see Selection as the only region option.
 Your Options include exporting with a transparent background, exporting with your current Paper type, and whether or not you’d like to include your Grid in your export.
 These options differ a bit depending on which file type you choose - go ahead and select to your desired outcome.

 We support exports to the following file formats: